vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-what-makes-money-money.md

 **Money is a token that can be authenticated and held trustworthy, chosen by a community to act as an intermediary in exchanges.
-Money can be created or destroyed.**
+Money can be created or destroyed.**

-_That which is essential cannot be seen with the human eye._
+_That which is essential cannot be seen with the human eye._
-- Antoine Saint Exupery, _The Little Prince,_ 1943
+— Antoine Saint Exupery, _The Little Prince,_ 1943